Do you want to add years to your life? Or life to your years?

 Feeling your best boosts your zeal for life!

-The American Heart Association recommends 30-minutes of moderate activity, but three 10-minute periods of activity are almost as beneficial to your overall fitness as one 30-minute session.
+The American Heart Association recommends 30-minutes of moderate activity, but three 10-minute periods of activity are as beneficial to your overall fitness as one 30-minute session.
 This is achievable!
 Physical activity may also help encourage you to spend some time outdoors.
 Sunlight on your skin helps your body produce vitamin D, which brings many added health benefits.

 Here are some reasons why physical activity is proven to improve both mental and physical health.